OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Lima, the City of Kings, has plenty on offer to satisfy the keen traveler’s appetite.
 Whether it’s the world-class food, nightlife, colonial-style architecture or surfing, this Peruvian gem really does provide something for everyone.

 Lima has become the unofficial gastronomical capital of South America.
-The city boasts world-renowned chefs such as Gastón Acurio and Virgilio Martínez, who recently received the Chef’s Choice Award, a title that makes him the best chef in the world.
-Lima is also the only city to have two restaurants ranking in the top 10 of the World’s 50 Best Restaurants, Central Restaurante and Maido.
+The city boasts world-renowned chefs such as Gastón Acurio and Virgilio Martínez, who received the Chef’s Choice Award in 2017.
+Lima is also the only city to have two restaurants ranking in the top 10 of the World’s 50 Best Restaurants, Central and Maido.

 The food is so good in Lima that it must be listed twice.
-There are many traditional Peruvian dishes that must be tried, but no one should leave Peru without trying some ceviche in Lima.
+There are many traditional, must-try Peruvian specialties, but no one should leave the country without trying some ceviche in Lima.
 The dish was invented by Peruvians and perfected in Lima.
-With the expansive Pacific Ocean just west of the city, there is no shortage of fresh fish and cevicherias.
-You can enjoy the dish at the smelly fishing docks in Chorrillos, a bustling market, or at a fine dining restaurant in Miraflores.
+With the expansive Pacific Ocean just west of the city, there is no shortage of fresh fish and cevicherías.
+You can enjoy the dish at the fishing docks in Chorrillos, a bustling market or at a fine-dining restaurant in Miraflores.
 The options are endless.